NSMichelJ/orbitkit/README.md

 ## 🤝Contributing

 Pull requests are welcome!
 For major changes, open an issue first.
+For more details and best practices, check the [contribution guide](./CONTRIBUTING.md).
+There you'll find detailed instructions on how to set up your environment, structure your commits, and ensure your changes follow the project standards.

 ## 📜 License